Teens with ASD: College

 - SSI's PASS Plan

-- The college your child is accepted to will also give you a list of available scholarships based on your criteria through the financial aid office
+- The college your child gets accepted to will also give you a list of available scholarships based on your criteria through the financial aid office

 - Your regional autism support and referral organizations